-Recipient Abuse
+Beneficiary Abuse

-Cases involving one or more of the following situations may constitute sufficient grounds for a recipient abuse referral.
-Providers are required to report to the Bureau suspected cases of recipient abuse related to the unnecessary or excessive use of:
+Cases involving one or more of the following situations may constitute sufficient grounds for a beneficiary abuse referral.
+Providers are required to report to BHSF suspected cases of beneficiary abuse related to the unnecessary or excessive use of the following:

-- Prescription medication benefits of the Medicaid Program; - Physician benefits of the program; and - Other medical services and/or medical supplies that are benefits of the program.
+- 1. Prescription medication benefits of the Medicaid program; - 2.
+Physician benefits of the program; and - 3.
+Other medical services and/or medical supplies that are benefits of the program.